MiSchroe/ioBroker.klf200/README.md

 -   ProductGroup - Product Group of the KLF-200 itself.
 It's a remote control device and therefore its product group value is always 14.
 -   ProductType - Product type of the KLF-200 itself.
 It's always 3.
--   ProtocolVersion - Version number
+-   ProtocolVersion - Version number of the protocol with which the adapter communicates with the device.
 -   SoftwareVersion - Version number of the firmware.

 #### Groups